-And lastly, the CRO experts to follow continuously to build your knowledge up are presented.
+And lastly, the CRO experts to follow continuously to build your knowledge are presented.

 To drive your insights and boost your conversion rates, all you need is to go over this article.

-Conversion is attaining an aim: a user completes one of your site goals.
+Conversion is attaining an aim: a user completes one of your site's goals.

 There are two types of conversion: micro conversion and macro conversion.
-Micro conversions usually lead macro conversions because a lead becomes a customer as he knows your company culture, your brand, and your products well.
+Micro conversions usually lead to macro conversions because a lead becomes a customer as he knows your company's culture, your brand, and your products well.

 Examples of micro-conversions: